HalahRaadSalih/g16-project-settings/readme.md

  knex migrate:latest
  ```

-- This command must be run after you `make`a migration ie. after you're done with creating all your migrations up to a certain point.
+- This command must be run after you `make`a migration i.e.. after you're done with creating all your migrations up to a certain point.

 <br>